Toprak-Efe/speakpy/README.md

 ## Considerations

+If you move the `speakpy` folder, the program will cease functionality, make sure to edit the installed caller script to accommodate the new `speakpy` path; or run `./install.sh` again.

 Since the application merely works off a file, you may limit which programs can speak by using the native file permissions.

 For hyprland, you may simply exec-once at start-up to initialize the daemon.